MP 20x8x6 / N38 - neodymium magnet

 - They do not lose their power (of the magnet).
 After approximately 10 years, their strength decreases by only ~1% (theoretically),

-- Wide application in modern technologies – are utilized in hard drives, electric motors, medical equipment and various technologically advanced devices.
+- Wide application in advanced technologically fields – are utilized in hard drives, electric motors, medical apparatus or other modern machines.

 Disadvantages of neodymium magnets:

-- Potential hazard to health from tiny fragments of magnets are risky, if swallowed, which becomes significant in the context of children's health.
-Additionally, tiny parts of these devices have the potential to complicate diagnosis in case of swallowing.
+- Health risk associated with microscopic parts of magnets are risky, in case of ingestion, which becomes significant in the aspect of protecting young children.
+Additionally, tiny parts of these devices can complicate diagnosis when they are in the body.

 Magnets will attract to each other, so remember not to allow them to pinch together without control or place your fingers in their path.

-Magnets attract each other within a distance of several to about 10 cm from each other.
-Remember not to put fingers between magnets or alternatively in their path when they attract.
-Magnets, depending on their size, can even cut off a finger or there can be a significant pressure or a fracture.
+Magnets will attract each other within a distance of several to about 10 cm from each other.
+Don't put your fingers in the path of magnet attraction, because a significant injury may occur.
+Magnets, depending on their size, are able even cut off a finger or there can be a significant pressure or even a fracture.

 Neodymium magnets can become demagnetized at high temperatures.